Frequently Asked Questions

 The NeighbourLink office has more time and experience to be able to verify that each request for assistance is legitimate.
 Of course, it's not always possible to determine that, but we do our best to be good stewards of the resources entrusted to us.

 Doesn't the charitable giving of well-meaning people often create dependency in the recipients?

 Our goal is to empower the people we assist in order that they may ultimately achieve a better life.
+This involves helping people take responsibility for their lives as a way of restoring their personal dignity.
 Our WrapAround program is specifically designed to this end.